 Born and raised outside of New Haven, CT, Ben began compositional studies with Augusta Read Thomas.
 He then studied composition at the Eastman School of Music with Robert Morris, Carlos Sanchez-Gutierrez, Ricardo Zohn-Muldoon and David Liptak.
 Ben earned his Masters in composition at the New England Conservatory of Music with Michael Gandolfi.
 He is currently in the Doctor of Musical Arts Program at the Peabody Institute of the Johns Hopkins University.

-He also studied composition at renowned summer festivals that include Bowdoin International Music Festival, The American Conservatory at Fontainebleau, and Atlantic Music Festival.
+He also studied composition at renowned summer festivals that include the Bowdoin International Music Festival, the Atlantic Music Festival, and composition fellowships at the Tanglewood Music Center and the American Conservatory at Fontainebleau.
 Ben's first orchestral commission, ART Dances was praised as "this surprise sonorous gift, he made full use of all the resources the NHSO had gathered for Thursday’s concert", and his next orchestral work, Narcissus was selected runner-up for the 2017 Minnesota Orchestra Composer Institute.

 Ben is also passionate about teaching.
 At NEC, he worked as a graduate teaching assistant for the theory department, teaching undergraduate keyboard harmony.
 He has also guest lectured for an advanced undergraduate analysis course, for which he designed and taught a full lecture on the “Liebestod” from Wagner’s Tristan und Isolde.